MattOstgard/spine_sequence/README.md

 # spine_sequence.py
-Creates a spine .json file from an image sequence.
+Add an image sequence to an Esoteric Spine skeleton.

 #Usage
 ```